 In 1961, Polasek set up the Albin Polasek Foundation and opened his home up as a museum.
 He died in 1965 and was buried in Winter Parks Palm Cemetery.
 The museum now offers guided tours of the gallery and gardens so that you can discover the same incredible views that inspired the artist.

-Relax in the Kraft Azalea Garden
+Relax in a Beautiful Garden

 The Kraft Azalea Garden is Winter Park’s secret garden.
 This serene 5.22 acre park has benches and walking trails as well as a small dock on Lake Maitland.
 It’s the perfect place to sit and read, go for a picnic, simply relax, or even have a private lakefront wedding.